Two parked CamperBoys vans in Sardinia with people sitting outside the vans, photographed from above.

 If you have concerns about camping or don’t want to take any risks you can of course visit private campsites in addition to the large official campsites.
 There are several of these and apps and websites on which private individuals offer their land for camping are becoming increasingly popular.

-article on the top apps for finding a pitch.
+Examples are homecamper, PORTUGAL EASYCAMP or ASA.
+Otherwise, take a look at our article on the top apps for finding a pitch.

 Moreover, the Portuguese are very camper-friendly people.
 So if you find a great spot on your route it’s best to ask the owner of the property.
 With a bit of luck you’ll find a campsite with an ideal location without having to worry about a potential ticket.